All Episodes

 They're not happy.

-The next thing that needs to happen is that any time there's an incident like this, the feds need to come in immediately and tell the people of community what happened.
+The next thing that needs to happen is that anytime there's an incident like this, the feds need to come in immediately and tell the people of community what happened.

-The feds need to come in and do an investigation immediately, because, as we all know, the feds never get it wrong.
+The feds need to come in and do an investigation immediately because, as we all know, the feds never get it wrong.

-And then the next thing that needs, and then the next thing they said was the next thing the guy said, that every police officer that's hired, they need to start background checking the guy from high school.
+And then the next thing that needs, and then the next thing they said was, the next thing the guy said, that every police officer that's hired, they need to start background checking the guy from high school.

-They need to find the racists and the bullies, and they need to make sure that these guys don't get hired in precincts where the people that they are racist and biased against live.
+and the bullies, and they need to make sure that these guys don't get hired in precincts where the people that they are racist and biased against live.

-And then he went to a female resident, who said the truth of the matter is that this was an execution in this city, and we have to stop executions in this city.
+And then he went to a female resident who said, the truth of the matter is that this was an execution in this city.

-And he was he was good.
+And he was good.

 I mean, this guy's got command.

-He's got control of the circumstance situation, but the people asking him the questions were angry.
+But the people asking him the questions were angry.

-People asking him questions were not happy with his answers.
+The people asking him questions were not happy with his answers.

-The c that was also on CNN.
+That was also on CNN.

-So we have a couple of sound bites from the press conference.
+So we have a couple of soundbites from the press conference.

-The highway patrol captain Ron Johnson doing the answering of the questions.
+The Highway Patrol Captain Ron Johnson doing the answering of the questions.

-And uh as you they're not interested in his message.
+And they're not interested in his message.

-And by the way, Captain Johnson, just to reiterate, also said, crowd didn't like this.
+Now, by the way, Captain Johnson, just to reiterate, also said, crowd didn't like this.

 He said that he wishes they would have consulted him before naming the officer who killed the gentle giant.